paul-raga/LightGate/README.md

 # LightGate v0.2

-Beta **UNTESTED** version of a LoRa custom packet transportation software.
+Beta version of a LoRa custom packet transportation software.

 This software is meant to run on a Linux machine, and is DEPENDENT ON THE FOLLOWING SOFTWARES and LIBRARIES: